istaari/Leetcode/DSA_NOTES.md

 **3. Rotated Sorted Arrays**

-- **Key Idea:** Identify the rotated section, then apply binary search in the appropriate part.
 - Use Modified Binary Search, find smallest or pivot `if(nums[mid] <= nums[high])`, then apply Binary Search on left or right part.
 - Normal Binary Search `mid = (low + high) / 2 , realMidValue = (mid + rotationPoint) % n`